Safely virtualizing Active Directory Domain Services (AD DS)

-  When USN rollbacks occur, modifications to objects and attributes are not inbound replicated by destination domain controllers that have previously seen the USN.
+When USN rollbacks occur, modifications to objects and attributes aren't inbound replicated by destination domain controllers that have previously seen the USN.

-Because these destination domain controllers believe they are up to date, no replication errors are reported in Directory Service event logs or by monitoring and diagnostic tools.
+Because these destination domain controllers believe they're up to date, no replication errors are reported in Directory Service event logs or by monitoring and diagnostic tools.

 USN rollback may affect the replication of any object or attribute in any partition.
-The most frequently observed side effect is that user accounts and computer accounts that are created on the rollback domain controller do not exist on one or more replication partners.
-Or, the password updates that originated on the rollback domain controller do not exist on replication partners.
+The most frequently observed side effect is that user accounts and computer accounts that are created on the rollback domain controller don't exist on one or more replication partners.
+Or, the password updates that originated on the rollback domain controller don't exist on replication partners.

 A USN rollback can prevent any object type in any Active Directory partition from replicating.
 These object types include the following: